 Now that you’re ready to put everything back, here are some tips to help you organize your fridge and keep it that way:

 Arrange everything by zones.
-Meaning, all meats should go on a bottom shelf so that they don’t spoil other foods if they drip.
+Meaning, all meats should go on a bottom shelf so that they don’t spoil other foods if they leak.
 If you find yourself always reaching for the eggs and butter every morning, for example, be sure to place them together for your convenience.
 Salad dressings are always together in the top door shelf in our fridge.
 Likewise, I like to keep all bottled goods together in the door.
 Cheeses are also together in the cheese compartment in the door.

 You may find that using baskets will help to keep you organized.
 Especially if you find you’re always shuffling small items around on the shelves to get the one item you need in the back.
 I recommend picking up some baskets from the dollar store if you think the basket system would work for you.
 No need for them to be expensive!